ibm-cloud-docs/schematics/cli-reference.md

 Update the details for an existing workspace, such as the workspace name, variables, or source control URL.
 To provision or modify {{site.data.keyword.cloud_notm}}, see the [`ibmcloud schematics plan`](#schematics-plan) command.
 {: shortdesc}

-If you provided your Terraform template by uploading a tape archive file (`.tar`) and you want to update your Template, you must use the [`ibmcloud schematics workspace upload`](#schematics-workspace-upload) command.
+If you provided your Terraform template by uploading a tape archive file (`.tar`) and you want to update your template, you must use the [`ibmcloud schematics workspace upload`](#schematics-workspace-upload) command.
 {: note}

 ```